-The proposed facility is 10 acres in size on high-value farmland.
+The proposed facility is 9.5 acres in size on high-value farmland.
 Whether the facility would preclude additional acres from farming, though, depends on: (1) whether the remainder of the parcel can be farmed after this solar facility is developed; (2) whether other land adjacent to the solar facility now being farmed in conjunction with the land would still be able to be farmed after the facility is constructed; and (3) whether land adjacent to the solar facility depends on access through the farmland proposed to be used for the facility and would still be able to be farmed after the solar facility is developed.
-The applicant demonstrates how the remainder of the parcel can continue to be farmed after the proposed solar array is sited.
+The proposed solar facility is located on the portion of the property that is currently being farmed.
+The remainder of the parcel is not currently being farmed and will not be farmed after the proposed solar array is sited.
 The parcel does not appear to be farmed in conjunction with surrounding farmland.
-Access to the facility would be from a new driveway connecting the facility directly to Aumsville Highway.
-It appears that the new accessway is included as part of the proposed 10 acre facility.
-If that is the case, then this criterion appears to be met.
+Access to the facility would be from the existing driveway.
+This criterion appears to be met.